Birthmarks - pigmented

 Birthmarks - pigmented Symptoms

-Each type of birthmark has its own appearance:
+Any type of birthmark is called a nevus.
+Each type has its own appearance:

 - Cafe-au-lait spots are light tan, the color of coffee with milk.